French Gothic architecture: Flamboyant Gothic

+Rose window depicting the Apocalypse in Sainte-Chapelle, Paris.
+It replaced an earlier rose of the same theme.

 The Flamboyant Gothic style appeared beginning about 1350 and lasted until about 1500.
 Its characteristic features were more exuberant decoration, as the nobles and wealthy citizens of mostly northern French cities competed to build more and more elaborate churches and cathedrals.
 It took its name from the sinuous, flame-like designs which ornamented windows.
 Other new features included the arc en accolade, a window decorated with an arch, stone pinnacles and floral sculpture.
 It also featured an increase in the number of nervures, or ribs, that supported and decorated each vault of the ceiling, both for greater support and decorative effect.
-Notable examples of Flamboyant Gothic include the western facade of Rouen Cathedral and Sainte-Chapelle de Vincennes in Paris, both built in the 1370s; and the Choir of Mont Saint Michel Abbey (about 1448).
+Notable examples of Flamboyant Gothic include the western facade of Rouen Cathedral and the Sainte-Chapelle de Vincennes, both built in the 1370s; the Choir of Mont Saint Michel Abbey (about 1448), and the 15th-century rose window in the Sainte-Chapelle of Paris.